Petr Skrabanek: Career

 Skrabanek studied chemistry, joining the faculty of Natural Sciences at Charles University in Prague in 1957.
 Following his studies he was a researcher at the Institute for Toxicology and Forensic Medicine in Prague, graduating in 1962.
-He also frequently contributed short articles to the Czechoslovakian science journal Vesmír (Cosmos).
+He also frequently contributed short articles to the Czechoslovakian science journal Vesmír.

 Beginning in 1963, Skrabanek studied medicine at the Jan Evangelista Purkyně University in Brno, and wrote abstracts from journals published in Slavonic languages for Chemical Abstracts.
 Later he worked as an expert in forensic toxicology in Prague.
 In 1967 Skrabanek was selected to spend a month in Galway Regional Hospital.

 When the Soviets invaded Czechoslovakia in July 1968, he and his wife Věra Čapková were on holiday in Ireland and they remained there as emigrants.

 Soon after, he was admitted to the Royal College of Surgeons in Ireland to finish his medical studies qualifying for practice in 1970.
 For the next four years he worked for the Medical Research Council laboratory and the department of internal medicine of Jervis Street Hospital.
 He left this post in 1975 to join the Endocrine oncology research team at the Mater Misericordiae University Hospital as a senior research fellow, and as a leading specialist, he became involved in research into the neurotransmitter substance P. At the same time he completed his doctoral thesis "Inappropriate Production of Hormonal Peptides in Neoplasia".

 Starting in the late 1970s, Skrabanek dealt with wider medical questions of medicine.
 He wrote more than 300 articles, at first purely professional, but later he applied his broad knowledge towards commenting on current and general issues of medicine and science.
 He soon became a member of the Lancet Editorial Board and a valued, independent contributor.
 A number of his articles have been directed against mistakes and frauds in medicine and, above all, against charlatanism.
 In 1984, through Lancet, Skrabanek met his future colleague and collaborator James McCormick, who offered him a position at the Trinity College Dublin Department of Community Health with a grant from the Wellcome Foundation.
 Skrabanek later became a professor there, specializing in neuroendocrinology.
 From this position he "immediately began to establish his position as an original, cogent, and fearless critic, particularly in relation to preventive medicine."While at Trinity, Skrabanek said "One of my duties is to protect people against the harm that over-enthusiastic doctors and misguided politicians can inflict upon them."

 Skrabanek maintained his reputation as a stringent and scathing critic of dogmas, sham, and wishful thinking pertaining to the areas of preventive medicine and alternative medicine.